orkes-io/docs/docs/running-workflows/running-first-worker.md

 ## Summary

-In this blog post — we learned how to run a sample workflow in your Conductor installation with a custom worker.
+In this blog post — we learned how to run a sample workflow in our Conductor installation with a custom worker.
 Concepts we touched on:

 1. Adding Task (worker) definition